 Southwest Airlines recommends against air travel for passengers at or past 38 weeks of pregnancy but does not prohibit it.

-Spirit Airlines “urges” pregnant passengers past 8 months (32 weeks) to get a doctor’s exam before flying to confirm it is safe for them to travel.
+Spirit Airlines “urges” pregnant passengers past 8 months (32 weeks) to get a doctor’s exam before flying to confirm it is safe to travel.

-However, there is no mention of a medical certificate being needed to fly.
+However, no mention of a medical certificate being needed to fly.

 United Airlines has no restriction for up to 36 weeks of pregnancy.